 Refereed Journal Articles

-- Byrnes, J.P., Wang, A.H., Miller-Cotto, D. (in press).
+- Byrnes, J.P., Wang, A.H., Miller-Cotto, D. (2019).
 Children as mediators of their own cognitive development in kindergarten.
 Cognitive

 - Barbieri, C.A., Miller-Cotto, D., Booth, J.L.
 (2019).
 Lessening the load of misconceptions: Design based principles for algebra learning.

 - Byrnes, J.P., Miller-Cotto, D., & Wang, A. (2018).
 Children as mediators of their own cognitive development: The case of learning science in kindergarten and first grade.
 Journal of Cognition and Development, 19, 248-277. [here]

 - Miller-Cotto, D., & Byrnes, J. P. (2016).
 Ethnic/racial identity and academic achievement: A meta-analytic review.
 Developmental Review, 41, 51-70. [here]

 - Byrnes, J. P., & Miller-Cotto, D. (2016).
 The growth of mathematics and reading skills in segregated and diverse schools: An opportunity-propensity analysis of a national database.
 Contemporary Educational Psychology, 46, 34-51. [here]

 - Booth, J. L., McGinn, K. M., Barbrieri, C., Begolli, K. N., Chang, B., Miller-Cotto, D., Young, L. K., & Davenport, J. L. (2017).
 Evidence for cognitive science principles that impact learning in mathematics.
 In D. C. Geary, D. B. Berch, R. J. Ochsendorf & K. M. Koepke (Eds.), Acquisition of complex arithmetic skills and higher-order mathematics concepts Vol 3 (pp. 297–325).
 London: Academic Press. [here]